Crunches seem to be everyone’s go-to ab exercises for a flat stomach and toned midsection. But let’s be honest, crunches are a thing of the past.

 Rotate a move or two of these exercises into your daily workout routine, or complete this entire workout to build strength and stability in your abs.

 What doesn’t a burpee work, honestly?
 This ultimate full-body exercise really revs up core engagement, working and strengthening the abs.
 Start by standing with feet hip-distance apart.
 Lower into a deep squat, bringing your hands to the floor, shoulder-width apart.
 Engaging your abs, jump your feet back into a plank.
 This is where the strength of those abs comes in, so make sure your hips don’t drop.
 Use those lower abs to jump the feet back into your deep squat and stand or jump back up.
 Perform 10-15 burpees.

-This exercise is amazing at targeting the obliques.
+These ab exercises are amazing at targeting the obliques.
 Hold a dumbbell or kettlebell in your RIGHT hand, with the weight directly over your RIGHT shoulder.
 Feet should be wider than shoulder-width apart and your LEFT knee and toes turned out.
 Hinging at your hips, and pressing your hips to the RIGHT, slide your LEFT hand down the inside of your LEFT leg.
 Using your RIGHT side obliques, press back up, keeping your shoulder stable.
 Complete 15 repetitions and then repeat on the LEFT side.

 Twisting Mountain Climbers